 Please contact us for images; email@example.com or call on 07908 816421

 Alison oversees all of ChipLitFest's PR, helping us to forge relationships with local and national newspapers and magazines.

 She runs Lincoln Beasley PR - a no-nonsense, straight-talking consultancy specialising in PR for game developers and tech companies.
 From start-ups and indies to large studios and corporations; across mobile, web, PC and console - we work closely with clients to create bespoke campaigns.

 Alison is a pioneer in helping developers take control of their own media profile, something she’s still passionate about.
 She’s an ambassador for Special Effect, an incredible charity that makes games accessible for the disabled, and has served as an advisory board member of GameCity.

 Jenny Dee: Festival Director

-ChipLitFest 2016 is Jenny’s first as Festival Director.
-She brings fresh ideas and new energy to the role, after 25 years of running a successful educational theatre company, Caught in the Act.
+ChipLitFest 2017 is Jenny’s second as Festival Director.
+Previously she had spent 25 years running a successful educational theatre company, Caught in the Act.
 As its founder and director, Jenny devised, wrote and directed dramas exploring health and wellbeing issues for children and young people in primary and secondary education.

 A Cambridge English graduate and voracious reader of almost anything, Jenny is passionate about the power of literature to transform and enhance lives and is keen that the festival reaches beyond committed readers to harder-to-reach audiences.
 Every Thursday she reads aloud to a group in a local home for the elderly, where, despite a varied programme of poetry and prose, nothing has as yet received as positive a reaction as Lark Rise to Candleford.